r-devel/r-project-web/md/conferences/index.md

 A rough outline of the format for the respective conferences is given below; both conference formats were developed by the [Austrian Association for Statistical Computing (AASC)](http://www.aasc.or.at/) in cooperation with the [R Foundation for Statistical Computing](https://www.r-project.org/foundation).

-The R Foundation is also endorsing a small number of conferences in under-supported regions to encourage the development of the local R community, particularly in academic and scientific research.
-Endorsed events are listed below.
+The R Foundation also [endorses a small number of conferences](#other-conferences-endorsed-by-the-r-foundation) for special events or to encourage the development of the local R community in under-supported regions.

 Conference-related activities are co-ordinated by the *"R Foundation Conference Committee"* (RFCC) currently consisting of [Julie Josse (Ecole Polytechnique)](http://juliejosse.com/), [Heather Turner](http://www.heatherturner.net/) and [Achim Zeileis (Universität Innsbruck)](http://statmath.wu.ac.at/~zeileis/) plus ex officio [secretary and treasurer](foundation/board.html) of the R Foundation.
 The RFCC can be contacted by email at <R-conferences@r-project.org>.